-Some books are gentle companions.
-Others completely undo you.
+Some books are gentle ways to pass the time, while others completely undo you.
 Our February book club pick is The Last Letter by Rebecca Yarros, and it definitely falls into the second category.
 It’s the kind of story that settles within you and lingers long after you turn the final page.

 This is a love story, yes, but not the light, swoony kind.
 It’s about grief, sacrifice, devotion, and the ways love can change you forever, even when it doesn’t get a fairytale ending.

 If you’re reading along with us this month, consider this your reminder: you’re allowed to read slowly, take breaks, and feel everything.
-Don’t forget to sign up for the Mom Wife Wine Book Club email list to stay up-to-date and get book club emails.
+Whichever pace you choose, don’t forget to sign up for the Mom Wife Wine Book Club email list to stay up-to-date and get book club emails.

 If you read January’s book, My Friends by Fredrik Backman, don’t forget to tell us what you thought!
 It’s never too late to go back and read it once you’re done with this one, too.